hundredrabbits/Pilot/README.md

 #### Masters

-`TODO` Add the ability to change the mastering effects lile compressor and volume.
+`TODO` Add the ability to change the mastering effects like compressor and volume.
 Coming soon!

 #### Special

 - `bpm140`, sets the BPM to `140`.
 This command is designed to apply to effects like feedback.
-- `renv`, randomizes enveloppes.
+- `renv`, randomizes envelopes.
 - `rosc`, randomizes oscillators.
 - `refx`, randomizes effects.